JanaLasser/digitalisation-in-research-module-2/03_collaborations/03_03_project_management/slack_trello_google_pm.md

 * Make two new channels: we are going to test Trello integration in one and Google Drive integration in the other.
 * Go to the channel you want to test Trello in and invite the Trello app (/invige @Trello)
 * Make sure your team-mates join both channels.
+* If you have time, investigate about the limitations of the free Slack version.
+What pricing options exist and what features do they unlock?

 ## Team member 2: Trello